sven-hash/docs/versioned_docs/version-stable/run-nym-nodes/nodes/troubleshooting.md

 ### Where can I get more help?

-The fastest way to reach one of us or get a help from the community, visit our [Telegram help chat](https://t.me/nymchan_help_chat).
+The fastest way to reach one of us or get a help from the community, visit our [Telegram help chat](https://t.me/nymchan_help_chat) or head to our [Discord](https://Discord.gg/nym)

 For more tech heavy questions join our Keybase channel.
 Get Keybase [here](https://keybase.io/), then click Teams -> Join a team.
 Type nymtech.friends into the team name and hit continue.
 For general chat, hang out in the #general channel.
-Our development takes places in the #dev channel.